lale-help/lale-help/README.md

 * run only one test or subsets of them with: `bin/rake SPEC=path/to/spec/file/or/directory`

 * parallelize tests, i.e. run subsets of tests in separate processes in parallel.
 This puts a lot of load on the test machine though and may produce more timing issues (leading to intermittent test failures) on insufficient hardware.

+## Further documentation

+... can be found on [the wiki](https://github.com/lale-help/lale-help/wiki)

 ## License